Splat15/Bluesky-downloader-extension/README.md

 </br>
 ## Firefox for android
 Firefox for android does not support specifying a path for downloaded files.</br>
-You can however freely change the file name.
+You can however freely change the file name.<br/>
 Firefox for android also doesn't support downloading files on the background.<br/>
 The browser and the tab that you started the download from have to remain in focus during the download.
 </br></br>